tatdat2610/extensions-customer-pricing/README.md

 # extensions-customer-pricing
-    This module allow you can configure specific price of product for specific customer
+    Magento 2 module allow you can configure specific price of product for specific customer

 ## Installation
     Go to root folder and run command